Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB65', 'Testing Win32 applications to verify that controls change display state')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB65.aspx">KB65</a> Testing Win32 applications to verify that controls change display state

-Sometimes you may have a button (or other control) that  can have a different appearance depending on the different focus statuses.For example, the default status without focus is a grey image, whereas when the mouse hovering over it becomes blue.
-Then when the mouse left button is held down on the button (and not released), the image changes to a red image.Finally, when the button is activated using the tab key to tab into the button and the mouse is somewhere else, it has a fourth color.
+Sometimes you may have a button (or other control) that В canВ have a different appearanceВ depending on theВ different focus statuses.For example, the default status without focus is a grey image, whereas when the mouse hovering over it becomes blue.В Then when the mouse left button is held downВ on the button (and not released), theВ image changes to a red image.Finally, when the button is activated using the tab key to tab into the button and the mouse is somewhere else, it has a fourth color.
 This article discusses solutions for how to test these kinds of situation

 ### <a onclick="return RegisterKbClick('KB64', 'Using Navigator.ExecJS to execute JavaScript code inside a browser')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB64.aspx">KB64</a> Using Navigator.ExecJS to execute JavaScript code inside a browser